 |Day of Week||As the weekend approaches, you might want to show visitors content about movies, dining, or other forms of entertainment.|

-To leverage these capabilities in Target, it is important to understand the following information as you work with XT activities:
+To use these capabilities in Target, it is important to understand the following information as you work with Experience Targeting activities:

 Priority is controlled by the order of experiences, top to bottom.
-If a visitor qualifies for more than two audiences, he or she receives content from the higher priority experience.
+If a visitor qualifies for more than two audiences, that visitor receives content from the higher priority experience.

-Visitors will switch between experiences in an XT activity if they start qualifying for the audience of a higher-priority experience.
+Visitors switch between experiences in an Experience Targeting activity if they start qualifying for the audience of a higher-priority experience.

 For example, in the following activity setup, a visitor accessed your website from the United States and then traveled to Germany and visited your website a second time.
 During the first visit, this visitor qualified for Experience A (US visitors).
 After viewing your website from Germany, this visitor switched to Experience B (Germany visitors).

-An experience targeted to “All Visitors” can be used as the last experience in the experience targeting activity to “catch” any visitors that have not fallen into any other experience.
-If an experience targeted to “All Visitors” is not the last in the order, other targeted experiences listed lower than this experience will still be evaluated.
+An experience targeted to “All Visitors” can be used as the last experience in the Experience Targeting activity to “catch” any visitors that have not qualified for any other experience.
+If an experience targeted to “All Visitors” is not the last in the order, other targeted experiences listed lower than this experience are still evaluated.

 If this is undesirable, you can create a new audience that is explicitly defined as the inverse of your targeted audience, as shown in the following example:

-With a single-experience XT activity, visitors will remain in an experience even if they cease to qualify for the audience that put them in that experience.
+With a single-experience Experience Targeting activity, visitors remain in an experience even if they cease to qualify for the audience that put them in that experience.

 If this is undesirable, you could create another experience targeted to the inverse audience (for example, “Not United States” as opposed to “United States”).